Powerful earthquake rocks Thailand and Myanmar, killing at least 3 in Bangkok high-rise collapse

 In Bangkok, a construction worker was killed when rubble from the collapsing building site hit his truck and another was crushed by the falling debris, rescue worker Songwut Wangpon told reporters.

-Defense Minister Phumtham Wechayachai said in all three people were killed at the site and 90 are missing.
-He offered no more details about the ongoing rescue efforts but first responders said that seven people had been rescued so far from outside the collapsed building.
+Defense Minister Phumtham Wechayachai said in all three people were killed at the site and 90 were missing.
+He offered no more details about the ongoing rescue efforts but first responders said that seven people had been rescued so far from the area.

 Rescue workers say the rubble is still too unstable for them to try and find people possibly trapped beneath.